MegaArman/toscanini/JS_options/pre_API/readme.md

 #pre_API
-Here I am creating an object which can search the JS object representation of a MusicXML score for meaningful info.
+Here I am creating a class which can search the JS object representation of a MusicXML score for meaningful info.
-See the xml2js_test to see how xml2js gives pitches.
+See the xml2js_test for info on how MusiCXML is being represented as a JS object.

 ### Setup
 -Use npm install to get dependencies listed in package.json